JMK-B/lokisoft.github.io-variant-docs/developing-unite-server-applications/the-anatomy-of-a-unite-service/ABriefAnatomyOfAUniteServerApplication.md

 * Http endpoint capabilities
 * Background hosting services
-* Logging & Instrumentation
+* Logging & instrumentation
 * Configuration and substitution management
 * Inline code compilation

 ### Extension packages

-There are 2 types of extension packages: primary and secondary and 2 ifferent types of extension package repositories: public and private.
-Primary extension packages contain .Net assembly packages XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX provide a way for the platform to integrate with .Net code and library packages through specific base classes.
-Once these are built the assemblies can be uploaded to the platform

-> Note: For a more details explanation on extension packages and the different types of package repositories see the (Extension Packages)[xx] section.
+Extension Packages are descreet library components that are importrf into an application to add different types of functionality to the core runtime.
+This functionality can include:
+* A self contained applet which does not required any new YAML code files
+* A prebuilt set of YAMLised connectors, pipes & strategies that can be configured directly in the application.
+Examples of these include libraries for Azure Management, Libraries that connect directly
+* The ability to extend the platform through new .Net Core code.
+This code, based from classes found in the Unite framework assemblies,  would be uploaded to the platform and the platform would create the necessary Yaml metadata files to allow the functionality to be called the YAML code files directly.
+* New substitution methods that are run in the subsitution service.
+* The ability to quickly share code snippets between projects promoting the reuse of code artifacts at any granular level.

 ### Configuration files